hammerheim-game/hammerheim-rules/8-scenarios.md

 deciding which edge the warbands will play from, so it is a good idea to put counters towards the middle of the table.
 Warriors can pick up the counters simply by moving into contact with them, though this will end their turn.
-They may not perform any further movement or shooting this turn..
+They may not perform any further movement or shooting this turn.
 A warrior can carry any amount of wyrdstone without any penalty.
 Warriors cannot transfer their wyrdstone to another warrior.
-If the warrior who is carrying a counter is taken out of action, place the counter on the table where they fell.
+If the warrior who is carrying counters is taken out of action, place the counters on the table where they fell.
 ```
 ```
 ##### Set-Up
-Both players roll a D6 to see who deploys first.
-Whoever rolls highest sets up first, within 8" of the table edge of their choice.
-Their opponent then sets up within 8" of the opposite edge.
+Players each roll a D6 to determine the order of deployment.
+The player that rolls highest deploys first, setting up as described at the start of this section.

 ##### Starting the game
-Both players roll a D6.
+Each player rolls a D6.
 The highest scoring player takes the first turn.
 Play then proceeds clockwise.

 ##### Ending the game
-The game ends when one warband fails its Rout test.
-The routers automatically lose.
+The game ends once all shards of Wyrdstone have been carried from the board, in which case the warband that carried the most shards away is the winner.
+Alternatively if only one warband remains on the table and there are still unclaimed shards they have two turns in which to try to collect them.
+The game will end after those two turns.

 ##### Experience
-**+1 per Wyrdstone Counter:** Any Hero or Henchman that carries any number of Wyrdstone off of the board gain +1 Experience.
+**+1 per Wyrdstone Counter:** Any Hero or Henchman that carries any number of Wyrdstone off the board gain +1 Experience.

 \page

+<div class='pageNumber auto'></div>

 <div class='wide'>
 # Breakthrough
 </div>

-_When news of a huge deposit of wyrdstone starts circulating, warbands will mount expeditions to unearth the wealth.
-However, their rivals often try to block them, eager to claim all the wyrdstone for themselves.
-Terrain
-Each player takes it in turn to place a piece of terrain, either a ruined building, tower, or other similar item._
+(No more than 3 players)

+_Warbands that show dominance over their rivals will typically be the first to uncover new stashes of Wyrdstone or find safe routes through the city to yet-unexplored districts.
+As with all mysteries these may ultimately prove fruitless, but warbands will often clash violently for the opportunity to be the first there.
+In this scenario the Defender has a lead on one of these mysteries and has agents currently investigating.
+The attacking warband (or warbands) must break through the stronger warband's defensive line to beat the agents to it!_

 ##### Terrain
 The city is set up as normal with no special additional criteria.
-It is recommended that this scenario is best played with three players, unless the Defender is deemed to be significantly stronger than the other participating warbands.

 ##### Set-Up
 The Defender may choose a single table corner to be their deployment area.
 They may deploy their entire force within that zone in a 12" by 12" box.
 It is worth marking these deployment areas as they will be important to know for the Attackers' Breaking Through objective.